rosshamish/rosshamish.github.io/_posts/2014-11-22-finding-optimal-university-schedules.markdown

 published: true
 ---

-##### The context
+#### The context

 [Andrew Hoskins]({{ site.data.github.andrewhoskins }}) and I are working on {{ site.data.names.classtime }}, a university scheduling webapp.
 You tell {{ site.data.names.classtime }} what courses you're taking and what you want in a schedule, and he quickly finds you a schedule that fits your life.

-This has been done before: see [Matthew Hoener's UVic schedulebuilder](http://schedulecourses.com/), [Alex Teske's UOttawa schedule-builder](https://github.com/alex-teske/schedule-builder), [Ben Grawi, Ben Russell, and John Resig's Rocherster Institute of Technology ScheduleMaker](http://schedule.csh.rit.edu/), and [Mason Strong]({{ site.data.github.masonstrong }}) and [Peter Crinklaw](http://blackacrebrewing.com/hey.swf)'s UAlberta schedule-builder.

-Its purpose is to generate schedules.
-But we'll know we've done it right if it also lets someone see their friends more, rest after morning practice, go on longer ski trips, or do anything that makes them happier during the semester.

-##### This task
+#### The task

 Starting from scratch, find an optimal set of schedules given a list of courses.

 Each course may have zero or more components (lectures, labs, and seminars).
 Each component may have zero or more sections (eg Tuesday & Thursday 9:00am-9:50am).

+--

+#### The bigger picture

+This has been done before: see [Matthew Hoener's UVic schedulebuilder](http://schedulecourses.com/), [Alex Teske's UOttawa schedule-builder](https://github.com/alex-teske/schedule-builder), [Ben Grawi, Ben Russell, and John Resig's Rochester Institute of Technology ScheduleMaker](http://schedule.csh.rit.edu/), and [Mason Strong]({{ site.data.github.masonstrong }}) and [Peter Crinklaw](http://blackacrebrewing.com/hey.swf)'s UAlberta schedule-builder.

+Its purpose is to generate schedules.
+But we'll know we've done it right if it also lets someone

+- rest and eat after morning practice
+- see their friends more
+- go on longer ski trips
+- do anything that makes them happier during the semester.

 ##### The strategy